threadi/downloadlist/readme.txt

 == Upgrade Notice ==

-There is nothing else to consider when updating from this plugin.
+There is nothing else to consider when updating this plugin.

 == Frequently Asked Questions ==